One of the biggest hurdles for those signing up for a Defensive Pistol class

 This is where students tend to have the most trouble.
 There are hundreds of different holsters out there and everyone claims theirs is the best.
 My recommendation is the holster should be a Polymer, Kydex, or another rigid material holster that is made specifically for the make and model of your gun.
 Hybrid holsters that incorporate a combination of Kydex and Leather may start off as great options, the leather softens over time and can be less safe.
 My Every Day Carry (EDC) Holster is a Vedder Light Tuck Inside The Waistband (IWB), and I use a Comp-Tac Warrior Outside the Waistband (OWB) Holster for range work.
 The IWB is a little more concealable for EDC, while the OWB holster is compatible with my

 primary and secondary gun and a little safer and easier to draw and re-holster for training purposes.
-However, I use my EDC IWB holster for my driver fire routine.
+However, I use my EDC IWB holster for my drive fire routine.

 The Gun Belt